HackClubRAIT/Wizard-Of-Docs/Algorithms/Dynamic Programming/Knapsack_Problem.md

 Knapsack problem states that you are given a bag with a finite capacity, and a set of items which carry a certain weight and a profit value.
 The goal is to maximize the profit with the constraint that the weight of the bag must not exceed the capacity of the bag. \
+There are two kinds of Knapsack problems, one that can hold fractional values, and the more popular one is 0/1 Knapsack Problem.

+Example of Fractional Knapsack problem:- A bag that needs to contain W kg of varied fruits such that the profit is maximised.
+Example of 0/1 Knapsack problem:- A bag that needs to contain electronic gadgets whose total weight cannot exceed W kg.

+We'll tackle here the more popular one, which is **0/1 Knapsack Problem**.

 So,
 Let's say we are given the following data. \